Discovering the Moken tribe with a charter in the Mergui islands

 by Sophy Roberts

-Sophy Roberts travels to Burma’s Mergui archipelago, where she meets members of the indigenous moken tribe and enjoys a landscape so remote, it feels like her group is the first to make landfall.
+Sophy Roberts travels to Myanmar’s Mergui Archipelago, where she meets members of the indigenous Moken tribe and enjoys a landscape so remote, it feels like her group is the first to make landfall.

-One of the most curious episodes of the five days we spend cruising the deeply curious Mergui Archipelago, down Burma’s southern coast, onboard charter yacht Colona II is the sight of three plastic planes.
+One of the most curious episodes of the five days we spend cruising the deeply curious Mergui Archipelago, down Myanmar's southern coast, on board 17.6 metre charter yacht Colona II is the sight of three plastic planes.
 All of them are broken toys.
 All three, however, seem to have been invested with some kind of quasi-religious significance: they hang above makeshift shrines in the villages we visit.
-Only later do I learn that to the indigenous tribe who live here – the moken, or sea gypsies – the plane is a “bird goddess”.
+Only later do I learn that to the indigenous tribe who live here – the Moken, or sea gypsies – the plane is a “bird goddess”.
 At one time, jets terrified them in their strangeness, hence the machine’s elevation to supernatural status.
-It is therefore hard to imagine how disruptive to the moken world order the sight of a superyacht must now appear.
+It is therefore hard to imagine how disruptive to the Moken world order the sight of a superyacht must now appear.

 A yacht charter in Mergui is the new Holy Grail in adventure cruising, concealing within its green and aquatic folds this intriguing – and fast-diminishing – hunter-gatherer tribe.
-During the military junta’s 50-year period of absolute power in Burma (now called Myanmar), Mergui was among the more contentious swathes of a deeply contentious country.
+During the military junta’s 50-year period of absolute power in Myanmar, Mergui was among the more contentious swathes of a deeply contentious country.
 The archipelago was defined as a “remote region”; to visit required complicated permissions, with a large number of its 800 or so islands completely off-limits.
-It was also during this period that the moken – also known by the more romantic vagabonds de la mer – were “encouraged” by the Burmese government to give up their nomadic life on the water and move to new settlements alongside colonisers migrating from the mainland.
+It was also during this period that the Moken – also known by the more romantic as the 'vagabonds de la mer' – were “encouraged” by the Burmese government to give up their nomadic life on the water and move to new settlements alongside colonisers migrating from the mainland.

 But since the dubious general election in 2010 and the lifting of the tourism boycott, the red tape is loosening.
 Yacht charter outfits such as New York-based Remote Lands are promoting Mergui as the “new Andamans”, open to visitors from October to April after the monsoon has passed through.